schorfES/caroucssel/README.md

 ## Build a custom feature

-A feature is a plugin that implements some required functions and properties to match a specified API.
+A feature is a plugin that implements all required functions and properties to match a specified API.
 If you're writing a feature in typescript, you can implement the interface [`IFeature`](https://schorfes.github.io/caroucssel/docs/interfaces/types.IFeature.html).
 If you're using plain javascript, follow the [typedocs](https://schorfes.github.io/caroucssel/docs/interfaces/types.IFeature.html) as guideline.

 ```javascript
 export class CustomFeature {